Computing Resources

 • Lab hosted servers: Some labs in the department of Bacteriology manage their own laboratory server.
 Your PI would know the information on how to log in to those.
 Not all labs have this.
 Often Linux based most of the time.

-• Center for High-Throughput Computing (free, available to all, no sensitive data): Commonly referred as “CHTC”, this is a computing option available to all members of UW-Madison, free of charge for research-purposes.
+• Center for High-Throughput Computing (free, available to all, but no sensitive data): Commonly referred as “CHTC”, this is a computing option available to all members of UW-Madison, free of charge for research-purposes.
 CHTC has both High Throughput and High-Performance computing options.
 The Bacteriology Bioinformatics Research Support Service works closely with its members to onboard, teach, and implement how to use CHTC systems to run bioinformatics workflows.
 However, this is not and option for you if the data you will be using is sensitive or restricted (e.g. HIPAA protected).
 If you are unsure, speak to us.
 This is the most popular option among Bacteriology labs due to the cost, flexibility and use cases.
-If you would like to get started using CHTC, please visit the CHTC website, and fill the form to create an account, list your PI as lab PI, and list my name for Mentor.
-I will then receive an email letting me know you requested an account, and I will work directly with you.
+If you would like to get started using CHTC, please visit the CHTC website to Request an Account.
+We provide end-to-end mentoring on how to initiate a project, learn how to submit jobs, and work together to develop bioinformatics workflows to be run on CHTC.

 Outside Bacteriology

-• Social Science And Computing Center (SSCC) (restricted): The Department of Bacteriology is part of the College of Agricultural and Life Sciences (CALS), so we do not have access to these servers & statistical consulting services.
-If you are part of one of these member departments (listed here https://www.sscc.wisc.edu/about-the-ssc/join-the-sscc/) you can contact them to learn more.
+• Social Science Computing Cooperative (SSCC) (restricted, sensitive data): The Department of Bacteriology is not a member of the SSCC, so we do not have access to these servers and statistical consulting services.
+If you need their services, visit https://www.sscc.wisc.edu/about-the-ssc/join-the-sscc/ to learn about Individual Memberships in the Cooperative.

-• Departmental servers: The Department of Chemistry department has a High Performance Computing (HPC) cluster, and the Department of Biochemistry has a High Throughput Computing (HTC) computing cluster.
+• Departmental servers: Various departments on campus have compute servers.
+For example, some researchers in the Department of Faculty are affiliated with: the Department of Chemistry department has a High Performance Computing (HPC) cluster, and the Department of Biochemistry has a High Throughput Computing (HTC) computing cluster.

 Data Storage Options